'Rust Never Sleeps'

 I have also been intrigued by the Buddhist notion of 'impermanence': everything that comes into being, passes away and that the only thing we can be certain of is change.

-This one was sold through 'Mosaic & Stuff' in Rochester, Kent.
+This one was sold through the 'Mosaic & Stuff' gallery in Rochester, Kent.